GuyKroizman/theory-questions-to-images-generator/README.md

 The input to the script is the file that one can downloaded from [here](https://data.gov.il/dataset/tqhe) The scripts parses the xml takes from it the questions and creaet images from them.
+The questions are in the style of american test, that is, there are four option to choose one correct answer.